T

 Insider tips

-- •Learn a few basic Tagalog phrases like 'Salamat' (Thank you) and 'Magandang umaga' (Good morning); it's greatly appreciated by locals.
+• Learn a few basic Tagalog phrases like 'Salamat' (thank you) and 'Magandang umaga' (good morning); they are greatly appreciated.